 Under the guidance of an advisor or advisors, teams of up to 15 participants in Grades 4-12 (competing within the Junior, Middle, or Senior Divisions) use the FPS six-step model to address problems in the community.
 The projects can be single year or multi-year.

-Teams complete a Written Report (following a six steps framework), Addendum/Mini-Scapbook of supporting documentation, Presentation media (a tri-fold board showcase), and other material related to the project.
+Teams complete a Written Report (following the six-steps framework), Addendum/Mini-Scrapbook of supporting documentation, Presentation media (a tri-fold board showcase), and other material related to the project.

 Case Study: Project Kind Kids